-Channel 5’s upcoming three-part drama Anne Boleyn will tell the history of this royal figure far from your typical period piece.
+Channel 5’s upcoming three-part drama Anne Boleyn will tell the history of the famous royal figure in a totally new way.
 Described as a psychological thriller, Jodie Turner-Smith will star as the show’s titular character, alongside familiar faces from the likes of Bloodlands and I May Destroy You.
-So here’s everything you need to know about Anne Boleyn, and how to watch it.
+So here’s everything you need to know about Anne Boleyn, including how and when to watch it.

 What Is Anne Boleyn About?